OctopusDeploy/docs/docs/deployment-process/projects/index.md

 Projects can consist of multiple steps and deliverable components, or they might only have a single step.

-When deciding whether you need a single project or multiple projects.
-Here are somethings to consider:
+When deciding whether you need a single project or multiple projects, here are some points to consider:

 - If the packages are delivered by different teams, or have different release schedules and deadlines, use separate projects.
 - If the packages are always deployed at the same time, and there is good communication between the teams developing them (or they are the same team), use a single project.

-There are other options, for instance, with the [Deploy Release Step](/docs/deployment-process/projects/coordinating-multiple-projects/deploy-release-step/index.md) it's possible to break bigger projects into smaller projects, that can be released individually or as part of a larger master project.
-For more options, see the [Coordinating Multiple Releases docs](/docs/deployment-process/projects/coordinating-multiple-projects/index.md).
+For more options, see the [Coordinating Multiple Projects docs](/docs/deployment-process/projects/coordinating-multiple-projects/index.md).

 ## Managing Projects